A Passion for God2010 Mar 20

 There are some things I am and have been passionate about.
 Somehow I find myself interested in them with no effort on my part.
 It could be nice if our relationship with God took no effort.
 However, when it takes work, that is not an excuse for not putting in the effort.
 In fact, when I am passionate about some thing, I find I put a lot of effort into it.
 So this would be the kind of passion about God that I want to have.

 Also in thinking about passion, I thought about some famous people that had followed hard after God.
 For a few of them, their relationships with family had suffered badly because of it.
-I am fairly convinced this is not the correct balance.
+I am fairly convinced this is not the correct balance of passion.

 The result of having God's value system will be to show God's love to others.
 This is the one law of God's kingdom.
 It won't be to exclude them from your life in the pursuit of God.
 So a true passion for God must also result in deeper relationships with other Christians, especially within the family.